Circular and More Results on Elliptical Orbits#

 \[\tan^2(\frac{E}{2}) = \frac{1-e}{1+e}\tan^2(\frac{\theta}{2})\]

-This is Kepler’s equation.
-Kepler’s equation can alternatively be expressed as follows, since \(M_e\) can be represented in terms of the mean motion (\(n\)) as either \(nt\) or more generally as \(n(t - t_p)\):
+As \(M_e\) can be represented in terms of the mean motion (\(n\)) as either \(nt\) or more generally as \(n(t - t_p)\), Kepler’s equation can alternatively be expressed as follows:

 2. Compute the mean anomaly \(M_e\) from Kepler’s equation.